 Dystonia Medical Research Foundation - The Dystonia Medical Research Foundation (DMRF) is collaborating with Addex to explore the use of dipraglurant to treat dystonia, the third most common movement disorder following essential tremor and Parkinson’s disease.
 Dipraglurant, a novel small molecule inhibitor of the metabotropic glutamate receptor 5, has shown promise in the treatment of levodopa-induced dyskinesia and dystonia in Parkinson’s disease.
 Dipraglurant has also been shown to normalize the effects of the TOR1A/DYT1 dystonia mutation in the brains of mice.
 The objective of the collaboration is to design a detailed development plan and regulatory path as well as identifying key option leaders and patients for a Phase 2 clinical trial.

-Charcot Marie Tooth Association - The Charcot-Marie-Tooth Association (CMTA) is collaborating with Addex to evaluate the pharmacology of ADX71441, a GABA-B receptor positive allosteric modulator (PAM) in a battery of preclinical models of Charcot-Marie-Tooth 1A disorder (CMT1A), a rare hereditary motor and sensory demyelinating peripheral neuropathy.
+Charcot Marie Tooth Association - The Charcot-Marie-Tooth Association (CMTA) is collaborating with Addex to evaluate the pharmacology GABAB receptor positive allosteric modulators (PAMs) in preclinical models of Charcot-Marie-Tooth 1A disorder (CMT1A), a rare hereditary motor and sensory demyelinating peripheral neuropathy.